mk12/minster/README.md

 Minster uses [timidity][tm] to play MIDI files for the sounds.
 Those files can be edited in [Aria Maestosa][am], an open source MIDI editor.
 For each sound clip, there is an Aria file in the `aria/` folder and a MIDI file in the `midi/` folder.

+## Launchd

+When you install it with `install.sh`, Minster chimes automatically every quarter hour, scheduled by [launchd][ld].
+According to the Apple documentation:

+> Unlike cron which skips job invocations when the computer is asleep, launchd will start the job the next time the computer wakes up.
+If multiple intervals transpire before the computer is woken, those events will be coalesced into one event upon wake from sleep.

+The `minster.sh` script is designed so that this behavior should never cause duplicate chimes.

 ## License

 © 2019 Mitchell Kember